-The 3rd Annual Health Law Regulatory & Compliance Competition will be held on Saturday, February 8th, 2014, at the University of Maryland Francis King Carey School of Law.
+The 4th Annual Health Law Regulatory & Compliance Competition will be held on Saturday, February 21, 2015, at the University of Maryland Francis King Carey School of Law.

-The Health Law Regulatory & Compliance Competition requires teams of three (3) students to analyze a particular fact pattern using federal health regulations, rules, and agency documents, and to present a legal and policy solution and/or recommendations to a panel of regulatory and compliance attorneys.
-Participating students will be evaluated primarily on an oral presentation of issues identified in the fact pattern and proposed actions and solutions to such issues.
+The Health Law Regulatory & Compliance Competition requires teams of two or three students to analyze a particular fact pattern using federal health regulations, rules, and agency documents, and to present a legal and policy solution and/or recommendations to a panel of regulatory and compliance attorneys.
+Participating students will be evaluated on an oral presentation of issues identified in the fact pattern and proposed actions and solutions to such issues.
 Judges may also consider written notes submitted to the judges in the "competition template," which will be provided at the competition.
 See the Competition Rules for more information about how teams will be scored.

 The fact pattern will be given out the day of the competition.
 Teams will have approximately 1.5 hours to review the fact pattern.
 The competition is open universe, therefore, teams will have access to the internet and may bring any additional materials with them.
 After their allotted times, teams will have approximately 15-20 minutes to present their recommendations and findings.
 Teams will present twice, to two separate judge panels.
 The competition will award the top three finalists.
 The winner will be announced at the competition during our commencement luncheon.
 The actions of teams and students will be governed by the Competition Rules.

 The competition is open to teams from all ABA-accredited law schools and is appropriate for 2nd and 3rd year law students who have taken at least one health law course – preferably a survey course that touched on fraud and abuse issues and Food and Drug Law.
 Note: post-graduate law students, such as LLM, MJ, or Ph.D., students are not eligible to participate.